OrfeasZ/GrooveCaster/README.md

 ### Overview
 The overview page provides a quick overview of the current status of GrooveCaster and your broadcast.

-This dashboard also provides you with information about the currently playing song, the upcoming songs in your queue, some basic queue management functions, and a chat box which you can use to interact with your listeners.
+This dashboard also provides you with information about the currently playing song, the number of listeners your broadcast had in the past 24 hours, the upcoming songs in your queue, some basic queue management functions, and a chat box which you can use to interact with your listeners.

 GrooveCaster currently only keeps track of the last 20 chat messages.